S-Prehn/DistrSys/README.md

 The java scripts can be compiled executing the attached bash script [compile.sh](./compile.sh) with: `bash compile.sh`

-The InvertServer takes as input the port number it should connect to, like for instance: `java InvertServer 8000`
+The SocketInvertServer takes as input the port number it should connect to, like for instance: `java SocketInvertServer 8000`

-The InvertClient Module takes as input the name of the machine that hosts the InvertServer and the server's port id.
-For instance, assuming that server and client run on the same machine the compiled script can be run with: `java InvertClient $HOSTNAME 8000`
+The SocketInvertClient Module takes as input the name of the machine that hosts the SocketInvertServer and the server's port id.
+For instance, assuming that server and client run on the same machine the compiled script can be run with: `java SocketInvertClient $HOSTNAME 8000`

 ## Content Source Files

 The code from the files (without the copyright notes that are in the scripts) are:

-### InvertClient:
+### SocketInvertClient:

 import java.io.*;
 import java.net.*;

-public class InvertClient {
+public class SocketInvertClient {
     public static void main(String[] args) throws IOException {

         if (args.length != 2) {
             System.err.println(
-                "Usage: java InvertClient <host name> <port number>");
+                "Usage: java SocketInvertClient <host name> <port number>");
             System.exit(1);
         }